aosabook/500lines/pedometer/chapter.md

 An accelerometer is a piece of hardware that measures acceleration in the x, y, and z directions.
 In today's mobile world, many people carry an accelerometer with them wherever they go, as it's built into almost all smartphones currently on the market.

-The x, y, and z directions are relative to the smartphone.
+The x, y, and z directions are relative to the phone.

 TODO: This diagram is a direct copy from Apple.
 Problem?